MarkZ1966github/Jet/README.md

 You can dump all these files into a single directory on your server and just let it run.
 I believe there are folders that you need to have, but it's listed in the structure.

 If anyone is interested, I also created a Jet Frontend for managing your Jet account - uploading SKU's, Pricing, Images, checking SKU status, etc...
 Since Jet doesn't provide that to you as a jet partner.
 You have to write your own against their API.

+You will obviously need to tweak these as you'll need to set new passwords, new Ftp servers, new paths, etc...